 Frozen or canned vegetables are also an excellent and convenient source of nutrients.
 While there are some health benefits to fresh vegetables, there is nothing wrong with supplementing your diet with canned or frozen vegetables.

-If you want to see an optometrist for an eye test and macular check, book an appointment online on MyHealth1st.com.au
+If you want an eye test and macular check, book an appointment with an optometrist near you on MyHealth1st .

 Zinc helps carry vitamin A from the liver to the retina.
 Vitamin A aids in the production of melanin, a protective pigment.
 While a lack of zinc is more often associated with a lack of night vision and cataracts than it is with macular degeneration, taking zinc in combination with other supplements can slow the progression of the disease.